 Invert closed bottle and shake once before use.

-Instill one drop in the affected eye(s) 3 times a day, four to twelve hours apart for 7 days.
+Instill one drop in the affected eye(s) 3 times a day, 4 to 12 hours apart for 7 days.

 Dosage Forms and Strengths

 Ophthalmic suspension containing 6 mg/mL (0.6%) of besifloxacin.